Streamline27/bus-app/README.md

-# Home task for Proof IT
+# Home task for an IT company

 #### How to run